the Bible – God’s Word

 B. Jesus and the Apostles

 In the following portions of scripture Jesus affirmed the enduring nature of His own words which He received from God.
-He passed those words on to His disciples and promised them the presence of God’s Spirit to guide them into truth and to bring to their remembrance all that they had learned.
-Finally, Jesus commissioned the apostles to go out into the world teaching others all He had taught them, saying He would be with them always, even to the end of this age!
+He passed those words on to His disciples and promised them the presence of God’s Spirit to guide them into the truth and to bring to their remembrance all that they had learned from him.
+Finally, Jesus commissioned the apostles to go out into the world to teach and to preach, saying He would be with them always, even to the end of this age!

 First, Jesus promised that His words would not pass away: